Ministry records 5 more COVID-19 fatalities

-Kaieteur News – Another five individuals who contracted the novel coronavirus (COVID-19) have died.
-This is according to the Ministry of Health which reported yesterday that the latest deaths have taken the country’s death toll from the pandemic to 1,165.
+Kaieteur News – A total of five persons from Region Four, who contracted the novel Coronavirus (COVID-19) disease, have died over a two-day period (January 31 to February 1).
+This is according to the Ministry of Health, which reported that the fatalities are that of an 81-year-old man and four women – a 41-year-old, a 63-year-old, an 80-year-old and an 86-year-old.

-The deaths of four men and a woman, the Ministry noted, occurred over a two-day (Jan.
-28 – 29) period.
+As a result of this, the country’s COVID-19 death toll has moved to 1,176.

-On January 28, the deaths were of three men – an unvaccinated 55-year-old and a partially vaccinated 73-year-old, both from East Berbice-Corentyne (Region 6), and an 86-year-old from Essequibo Islands-West Demerara (Region 3).
-The following day, January 29, the deaths recorded were that of a 74-year-old man from Demerara-Mahaica (Region 4) whose vaccination status is unknown and an unvaccinated 68-year-old woman from Mahaica-Berbice (Region 5).
+Meanwhile, in its latest COVID-19 dashboard, the Ministry recorded 276 new infections, taking the total number of confirmed cases to 60,385.

 By Sir Ronald Sanders Kaieteur News – The second consecutive general elections in Barbados on January 19, at which... more